RalphHightower/blog/_posts/2024-10-29-PartyOverCountry.md

 Oct.
 22, 2024, 5:40 PM EDT
 By Michael A. Cohen, MSNBC Columnist

+@RalphHightower: Although there are brave souls like former Vice President Dick Cheney (R)[^11] and former US Rep. Liz Cheney (R-WY)[^11], that are willing to put Country over party, there are no elected Republicans with the courage to rise up and speak against Trump.
+There are only elected Trumpers that cower in fear of Trump.

+[^11]: @RalphHightower: Liz and Dick Cheney keep the Republican designation.
+The former Republicans are denoted by T, for Trumpers.

 ### No matter how low your opinion of Sen. Mitch McConnell — and his chronic, craven, cynicism — he still somehow finds a way to shock and amaze.

 The Associated Press published excerpts from a new biography of Senator Mitch McConnell (T-SC), written by Michael Tackett, AP’s deputy Washington bureau chief.
 In the biography, McConnell assessed Trump as: